What Is IIoT?

 To ensure you don’t end up being hit by some sort of cyber hack or attack, you need to put in place the proper security measures.
 Basic things like strong password protection are key, but there needs to be a broader security strategy in place that can back you and your systems up.

-Research has found that one of the main reasons making businesses hesitant to implement IIoT systems are the security worries that they have.
+Research has found that one of the main reasons making businesses hesitant to implement IIoT systems is the security worries that they have.
 That doesn’t need to be something that prevents businesses who would benefit from the Industrial Internet of Things from using it; it should just mean that extra security planning takes place.

 Better Speed and Reliability for IIoT with OAS

-The Industrial Internet of Things is a new revolution, but requires an enormous amount of data to be transferred and stored, and only edge solutions can provide the performance, reliability, and speed required to do this efficiently.
 Open Automation Software (OAS) has been so valuable in this type of efficient computing for accessing, logging, and displaying data closer to the source from which it’s generated – as well as for its speed, accuracy, and design philosophy as an open network that is easy to implement and cost-effective – that it is utilized for many high-volume systems, such as in Intel’s manufacturing plants and by the U.S. Navy on its nuclear submarines and aircraft carriers.

 OAS and Its Many Applications In IIOT

-With the OAS platform almost every industry can find the best-in-class IIoT solutions for high-speed and reliable data logging and transfer, device management and control, and security across network communications.
+With the OAS platform, almost every industry can find the best-in-class IIoT solutions for high-speed and reliable data logging and transfer, device management and control, and security across network communications.

-Building Automation Systems (BAS) have been developed through the OAS Platform by customers for years, being used in commercial property for lighting, HVAC, safety and security, and in ways that control building operations in more efficient, cost-productive solutions.
-With the OAS Data Historian, time series data and event based data can be collected over an entire building automation data spectrum to observe and act in predictive maintenance, detected downtime, and asset management for a level of advanced control more proficient than ever before in productivity and cost efficiency.
+With the OAS Data Historian, time series data and event-based data can be collected over an entire building automation data spectrum to observe and act in predictive maintenance, detect downtime, and asset management for a level of advanced control more proficient than ever before in productivity and cost efficiency.

 Open Automation Software offers complete operational visibility and connectivity between assets for businesses in the manufacturing industry.
 With real-time insights and accurate data, AI and human abilities are more efficiently merged, operational costs can be reduced, and customer/product interaction can be enhanced for enhanced marketing and product development.